-Looking for a perfect game day appetizer?
+Looking for a perfect game-day appetizer?
 Carmen from Every Last Bite has got you covered with these yummy Cauliflower Pizza Bites.
-And for those who aren’t a big fan of cauliflower crusts … This recipe is sure to change your mind!
-Did we mention that this recipe is also dairy free (make without cheese), grain/gluten free, paleo, specific carbohydrate diet legal?
-Which means all of your Super Bowl guests can eat these!
+And for those who aren’t a big fan of cauliflower crusts, this recipe is sure to change your mind!
+Did we mention that this recipe is also dairy-free (make without cheese), grain/gluten-free, paleo, and specific carbohydrate diet legal?
+This means all of your Game Day guests can eat these!

 Cauliflower Crust Pizza Bites

 - 2 cups cauliflower rice approx. 1 small cauliflower

 - 2 tbsp. nutritional yeast (or parmesan for SCD)

 - tomato sauce

 - fresh spinach

 - grated cheese